How to Make Homemade Orecchiette Pasta

 For the Orecchiette:

-- Take a small piece of the dough at a time and form it into a snake like shape, or tube (though not too thin).
+- Form Into Snake Strings: Take a small piece of the dough at a time and form it into a snake like shape, or tube (though not too thin).
 See photos for examples.

 For the Meatballs: (makes 36 small golf ball shaped meatballs)

-- Mix all the ingredients and then roll into balls slightly smaller than the size of a golf ball.
+- Combine: Mix all the ingredients in a large bowl and then roll into meatballs slightly smaller than the size of a golf ball.